CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Below is a list of steps and a simulator that provides the opportunity to try tuning a flywheel system using PID with TorqueControl.
 The Red line is the setpoint of the flywheel controller, purple is the current velocity, and the green line is the current of the motor in stator-amps.

+This particular flywheel has a maximum velocity of 100 rps.

 Tuning a flywheel is largely done with the following steps:
  1. Zero all PID gains.
  2. Set a high setpoint (typically 8/10th the maximum velocity).